ABOUT bobine

 was filed, jointly owned by CNRS and two industrial companies involved in the technology’s development

+: SICAT and BLACKLEAF.
 These two companies decided to establish the company « bobine » for the development and

 industrialization of this technology.
 SATT CONECTUS Alsace, as the patent administrator, granted bobine an